 - Make your own gingerbread syrup instead of buying the Starbucks or Torani syrups; it will taste a lot better.

 - Use freshly brewed coffee or espresso for the best flavor.
-Brew it with a moka pot to if you don't have an espresso machine.
+Brew it with a moka pot if you don't have an espresso machine.

 - Heat the milk to 140°F and use whole milk (or oat barista blend) for the best froth and creaminess.